edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 Modify the host location for Redis in the `Database` section of `configuration.yaml` files for notifications (`edgex-go\cmd\support-notifications\res`) and scheduler (`edgex-go\cmd\support-scheduler\res`) services in the same way.

 In core-data, you need to modify two host settings.
-You need to change the location for Redis in the `Database` section as well as the host location for Redis in the `MessageQueue` section of `configuration.yaml`.
+You need to change the location for Redis in the `Database` section as well as the host location for Redis in the `MessageBus` section of `configuration.yaml`.
 The latter setting is for accessing the Redis Pub/Sub message bus.

 ![image](Windows-ChangeRedisHost.png)